PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 Do the titles of each bullet work?

-Include in this paragraph: links to i,ii,iii sections
+Include in this paragraph: links to i,ii,iii sections (reference them)

 - Naming of handshapes: